 1. A defendant is convicted of an offence in proceedings brought before the Crown Court or where a defendant’s case is committed to the Crown Court for sentence; and

-2. The prosecution ask the court to commence POCA proceedings or the court considers it appropriate to commence POCA proceedings.
+2. The prosecution asks the court to commence POCA proceedings or the court considers it appropriate to commence POCA proceedings.

-POCA proceedings are mandatory where the prosecution ask the court to proceed to the confiscation stage.Confiscation orders can only be made by the Crown Court.
-The Magistrates’ Court has no power to make confiscation orders.
+POCA proceedings are mandatory where the prosecution asks the court to proceed to the confiscation stage, potentially at a POCA court hearing.
+The Magistrates’ Court has no power to make confiscation orders; these can only be made by the Crown Court.

-Once the benefit figure and the available amount have been calculated the confiscation order can be made.
-Using the benefit figure and the available amount a final figure, known as the recoverable amount, is calculated.
+Using the benefit figure and the available amount, a final figure known as the recoverable amount is calculated.
 The confiscation order is then made in the sum of the recoverable amount.

 The defendant is immensely wealthy and the value of his current assets amounts to £5,000,000.
 The available amount is therefore £5,000,000.

-If you are being investigated under the Proceeds of Crime Act and would like professional advice contact us.
+If your client is being investigated under the Proceeds of Crime Act and would like professional advice from a specialist Proceeds of Crime Act barrister, please contact us.